mariusmym/LedClock-Resized/readme.md

 ## Firmware

 Firmware is provided by the awesome work of [imeszaros](https://github.com/imeszaros).
-Just connect the ESP32 Mini onto the computer (be sure you have drivers installed for your board USB-TTL chip) and use [this awesome tool](https://imeszaros.github.io/ledclock/) for initial flash.
-Then plug the ESP32 it into the main controller board
+Just connect the ESP32 Mini onto the computer (be sure you have drivers installed for your board USB-TTL chip) and use [this tool](https://imeszaros.github.io/ledclock/) for initial flash.
+Then plug the ESP32 board it into the main controller board.

 ## Assembly